edgio-docs/edgio-docs/src/pages/guides/security/edgejs_security.md

 ![networking](/images/security/environment-variables.png?width=700)

-As of {{ PRODUCT_NAME }} CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
-This allows you to store all of your build and runtime secrets in a single place, {{ PRODUCT_NAME }} Developer Console, rather than storing some in your CI system's secret manager.
+As of {{ PRODUCT_NAME }} CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PORTAL_PLAIN }} and applied to `process.env` so they can be accessed at build time.
+This allows you to store all of your build and runtime secrets in a single place, {{ PORTAL_PLAIN }}, rather than storing some in your CI system's secret manager.

 ## Cache Poisoning {/*cache-poisoning*/}